Simpson Millar Supports White Ribbon Day

 The #MeToo movement hasn’t ended – it started an important movement towards speaking out about difficult experiences.
 And, as well as speaking up and reporting your experiences, it’s also important to get the mental health help and advice you need.
 You may have PTSD, or you could be struggling with other mental health problems, and the best way of dealing with this is getting mental health support, either through therapy or support groups, or other methods.

-If you’re a victim of sexual abuse or violence, you can get in touch with our approachable and sensitive team of Abuse Law Solicitors.
+If you’re a victim of sexual abuse or violence, you can get in touch with our approachable and sensitive team of sexual assault solicitors.
 We will help you make a claim for the compensation you deserve.

-Our clients rate us asExcellentStars4.5 out of 5 based off 2598 reviewsTrustpilot
+Our clients rate us asExcellentStars4.6 out of 5 based off 2766 reviewsTrustpilot

 Hywel Thomas Profile Picture